 7. Resolve conflicts

-Read more – 7 big project management conflicts & ways to solve them all
+Read more: 7 Project management conflicts & ways to solve them

 Stakeholder management best practices

 Having technology for assistance is the key.
-The software will help you manage stakeholders with ease.
-In the below steps, I have mentioned the actionable steps, how ProofHub an an all-in-one project management and team collaboration tool can be handy in different stages of stakeholder management along the project lifecycle.
+Project management software will help you manage stakeholders with ease.
+In the below steps, I have mentioned the actionable steps, how ProofHub an an all-in-one project management and team collaboration tool, can be handy in different stages of stakeholder management along the project lifecycle.

 1. Define stakeholders with precision